KKGQ: History

-Easy listening years
+Easy listening

-What is now KKGQ started as KJRG-FM in 1959.
-It was a sister station to Newton-licensed KJRG and had its studios there; both stations were owned by George Basil Anderson.
-After spending its first four years at 92.1 FM, KJRG-FM relocated to its current frequency in 1963.
+The station signed on the air in 1959 at 92.1 MHz.
+The original call sign was KJRG-FM.
+It was a sister station to Newton-licensed KJRG, with both stations owned by George Basil Anderson.

+KJRG-FM relocated to its current frequency in 1963.
 For four decades, the station aired a beautiful music/easy listening format.
-In 1976, KJRG-FM changed call letters to KOEZ.
+In 1976, KJRG-FM changed its call sign to KOEZ.
 The station was consistently in the top 10 of the Wichita market's radio ratings from the early 1980s through the 1990s.

 KMXW/KFTI-FM

-After being purchased by Journal Broadcast Group in December 1999 and focused its audience to Wichita (as well as moving studios there), on January 15, 2000, they flipped to an adult contemporary format as "Mix 92.3" and would later evolve to adult top 40.
-The station would change call letters to KMXW on October 27, 2000.
+After being purchased by Journal Broadcast Group in December 1999 and focused its audience to Wichita (as well as moving studios there), on January 15, 2000, they flipped to an adult contemporary format as "Mix 92.3".
+The format would later evolve to adult top 40.
+The station would change its call sign to KMXW on October 27, 2000.
 The ratings quickly dropped.

-The station was the Wichita affiliate of the Dallas-based morning show Kidd Kraddick in the Morning (which moved to KFBZ in December 2005).
+The station was the first Wichita affiliate of the Dallas-based morning show Kidd Kraddick in the Morning (which moved to KFBZ in December 2005).
 In the fall of 2002, the station flipped to "92.3 the Zone" with an automated modern AC/modern rock format.
 One year later, the station would revert to hot AC as "The New 92.3".
 On September 10, 2004, KMXW flipped to a gold-based rhythmic adult contemporary format as "Magic 92.3".
 None of these attempts garnered any ratings success.
 On January 16, 2007, KMXW flipped to classic country as "Classic Country 92.3".
-The call letters were changed to KFTI-FM.
+The call sign was changed to KFTI-FM.
 Almost instantly, the station jumped back into the top 10 in the ratings.